Old Brown's Mill School

-The Old Brown's Mill School is an historic, American, one-room school that is located in Antrim Township in Franklin County, Pennsylvania.
+The Old Brown's Mill School is an historic, one-room school in Antrim Township in Franklin County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1973.

 History and architectural features

 Built in 1836, this historic structure is a 1 1/2-story, limestone building with an A-shaped shingle roof.
 Home to a school until 1921, this historic structure was restored in 1934, and, in 1962, was acquired by the Pennsylvania Historical and Museum Commission.

-It was listed on the National Register of Historic Places in 1973.

 The school is now owned by the Franklin County Historical Society and open to the public in the summer.